That DeclarationMartin Chandler |

 Rodriguez did not make the Test side in 58/59 but did play in the Caribbean in two Tests against India in the 1961/62 season in the second of which, at Port of Spain, he took three wickets with his leg breaks and googlies to record what were to remain his Test best figures.
 Selected to tour England in 1963 so ineffective was Rodriguez’ bowling that he took just four expensive wickets on the entire tour but he still found himself in the side for the final Test, the only one he was ever to play overseas, as Conrad Hunte’s opening partner after the other two opening batsmen in the party, Carew and Easton McMorris, had each failed twice in the first four Tests.
 In 1965 against Australia Rodriguez was selected to play at Port of Spain without success.
 When he was selected again for this, his fifth and final Test and third on his home ground, it was a case of a specialist spinner being selected who in 14 seasons had taken just 79 First Class wickets at 33 apiece.

 Willie Rodriguez was a decent enough wrist spinner but was found wanting against good batsmen because his variations were easy to pick.
 At Port of Spain he was a much more effective bowler as his career statistics show.
 What the basic figures do not show is that it was only from the Pavilion End of the ground that he enjoyed much success, the reason being the simple one that, during his playing career, there was no sightscreen in the Pavilion, the ground authorities being anxious not to lose any seating.
 Purely by chance Rodriguez’ height was such that when bowling from that end his arm, at wrist height, passed in front of a grey recess.
 The batsman could not therefore see his wrist and accordingly couldn’t pick his googly or top spinner.
-In the tour match England had played against Trinidad, two months previously, they had been dismissed for just 207 in their first innings Rodriguez removing Boycott, Milburn, Barrington, Graveney, Titmus and Jones at a personal cost of just 51.
+In the tour match England had played against Trinidad, two months previously, they had been dismissed for a modest 207 in their first innings, Rodriguez removing Boycott, Milburn, Barrington, Graveney, Titmus and Jones at a personal cost of just 51.
 Despite the home side being in with a real chance of victory Rodriguez was called upon to bowl just two overs in the tourist’s second innings, surely an example of a man being held back on orders from the Test side’s management.

 With the greatest of respect to Michael Manley I believe he has, like many others before and since, oversimplified the argument.
-There can be no doubt that by his very nature Sobers was always looking for an opportunity to win and in this writer’s view anyone who plays the game that way deserves to have their actions fully considered before being summarily dismissed as a disaster in such an inflential work.
+There can be no doubt that by his very nature Sobers was always looking for an opportunity to win and in this writer’s view anyone who plays the game that way deserves to have their actions fully considered before being summarily dismissed as a disaster in a book which, like Manley’s, purports to be a comprehensive history.
 Sobers had to factor into his decision that his opposition was a slow scoring team led by a conservative captain.
 The remarkable success that Basil Butcher enjoyed with his very basic brand of wrist spin at the conclusion of England’s first innings perfectly reasonably gave Sobers the expectation that himself, Gibbs and the mercurial Rodriguez might, with whatever further assistance Butcher might offer, give a chance of victory.
 Sobers would also have been influenced by the way the England second innings had subsided so quickly in the second Test to 68 for 8, with himself and Gibbs in total control as time ran out.
 At the same time it ought to have been possible, had early wickets not fallen, for bowlers of the quality available to have kept that England side in check and as noted it speaks volumes for Sobers’ integrity as a cricketer that when things started to go wrong he did not, as England surely would have done given that they bowled only 22 overs in the two hour morning session, slow the game down to ensure the draw.

 That the declaration was a mistake follows on, by definition, from the fact that England reached the target set.
 Having conceded that much I do not believe that the decision should stain Sobers’ reputation more than forty years on.
 It is well known that Sobers was a gambler by instinct and also that he played the game positively at all times.
 He was, certainly, angered by England’s negative tactics and said as much in the press box after the game, his quoted comment being “I could have played the game the England way, but that would only have led to another tame draw.
 We have had three of those already and that is no good for the game of cricket”.
 His judgment may well have been awry as a consequence of his frustration but ultimately he declared when he did only because he saw an opportunity of victory.
 He should, with hindsight, have given the possibility of defeat a more prominent place in his thoughts but he wanted desperately to win the match and, in my view, saw a genuine chance to do so.